 Apply through Funding Connection

-At Funding Connection we understand the complexities of the various funding agencies, and the unique application criteria for each.
-We have assisted numerous entrepreneurs through the application process to access funds like this for business growth, and we can assist you with the same.
+At Funding Connection we understand the complexities of the various funding agencies and the unique application criteria for each.
+We have assisted numerous entrepreneurs through the application process to access funds like this for business growth, and we can help you with the whole process.

 - If you do not yet have a business plan in place, we can help you create a viable and fundable business plan.